 As the project moves north, the majority of the residential and commercial properties are located on the east side of the roadway.
-With signals at Fiddlers Creek Parkway and Manatee Road, mid-block crossings would be required to access pedestrian facilities on the west side of the roadway.
+If the pedestrian facility were placed on the west side of the roadway, mid-block crossings would likely be required to access pedestrian facilities on the west side of the roadway, as the signals at Fiddlers Creek Parkway, Manatee Road, and Walmart entrance are generally spaced about a mile apart.
 Due to the location of the pedestrian generators, predominantly on the east side of the corridor, pedestrian facilities were only considered for the east side of the corridor.